LittleB0xes/rhexed/README.md

 - )                 move to the end of the line
 - [                 move to the beginning of the page
 - ]                 move to the end of the page
+- n                 go to the next page
+- b                 go to the previous page
 - a                 insert a byte after cursor position
 - x                 cut a byte
 - y                 copy a byte or a range of selected bytes